 Lumbar Epidural Injection: Your Procedure

 A lumbar epidural injection is an outpatient procedure.
 It’s often done in a hospital or an outpatient surgery center.
-Before your injection, your healthcare provider will discuss how you need to prepare.
+Before your shot, your healthcare provider will tell you how to get ready.

-Give the doctor a list of all medicines you take, including aspirin and anti-inflammatories.
+Give the healthcare provider a list of all medicines you take, such as aspirin and anti-inflammatories.
 (You may need to stop taking some of them before the injection.)

 You may be asked not to eat or drink anything for several hours before check-in.